roaked/roaked.github.io/content/docs/2code/1drone/_index5.md

 This process generated a black and white image where all the points meeting the conditions were highlighted.
 However, restricting the HSV values alone proved insufficient.
 Some parts of the background shared similar HSV values with the gate, leading to noise in the resulting images.

-## 2.2 Black and White Image Segmentation
+## 2.2 Black and White Segmentation

 Applying thresholds to the HSV values, a first approximation of the gate can be found.